What is warshipping?

-Once a battle-package is shipped, the modem regularly transmits GPS coordinates to the attacker’s command and control server.
-This allows the attacker to identify when the device has arrived and begin full deployment.
+Once a battle package is shipped, the modem regularly transmits GPS coordinates to the attacker’s command and control server.
+This allows the attacker to identify when the device has arrived and start full deployment.
 Of course, the device doesn’t have to come in the post – it could be planted into a toilet roof or hidden in a bush outside of reception.

 Deployment involves one of two things:

 - The device will imitate the existing Wi-Fi router, harvesting the login credentials of users who attempt to connect to the rogue access point.

 - The device will intercept packets, looking for a handshake (the connection between a device and the Wi-Fi access point).
 The encoded handshake can then be sent back to the command and control server to be reverse-engineered and used to gain access to the network.